 - The small number of MySpace employees who had moved over from Intermix and held Intermix options (like me) had the same result as above;

-- The MySpace co-founders who collectively owned 19.9% of MySpace, Inc. were paid their share of the proceeds of the buyout (but again, based on a $125 million valuation);
+- The MySpace co-founders who collectively owned 19.9% of MySpace, Inc. were paid their share of the proceeds of the buyout (but again, based on a $125 million valuation cap);

 - Finally, MySpace employees who were hired after the spin-out in early 2005 received only MySpace stock options.
 None of them had hit the one-year cliff for vesting, but the parties agreed to vest their options to keep the troops happy; nevertheless, the dollar amounts were not large, again because of the $125 million valuation cap.

-To sum up, as a result of the capped buyout option at the Intermix level, Intermix shareholders (including executives and long-time employees with vested options) exited at a $580 million valuation that captured most of the value created by the success of MySpace, and the MySpace founders, investors and employees were limited by the capped upside.
+To sum up, as a result of the capped buyout option at the Intermix level, Intermix shareholders (including executives and long-time employees with vested options) exited at a $580 million valuation that captured most of the value created by the success of MySpace, and the upside of MySpace founders, investors and employees was limited by the valuation cap.
 For a detailed analysis of the investments by VantagePoint and Redpoint and their respective returns, see Bill Burnham’s excellent blog post.